-As of 1 February 2016, and following the provisions of the RFA the HFSF appointed an observer, with no voting rights, in the Bank's Board and the Audit, Board Risk, Nomination and Remuneration Committees.
+As of 1 February 2016, and following the provisions of the RFA, the HFSF appointed an observer, with no voting rights, in the Bank's Board and the Audit, Board Risk, Nomination and Remuneration Committees.

-C.1.1 The General Meeting appoints the Board members, and determines their term of office.
+C.1.1 The General Meeting appoints the Board members and determines their term of office, according to the provisions of the law.

 C.1.2 The Bank presents in the annual financial report the Board membership, identifying each Independent Non-Executive Director.
-The Nomination Committee considers which members qualify as Independent Non-Executive Directors and in this consideration applies independence criteria under local regulations (L.3016/2002) and European Commission's recommendation 2005/162/EC, as well as under any other relevant legislation each time in force.
+The Nomination Committee considers which members qualify as Independent Non-Executive Directors by applying the independence criteria under local regulations (L.3016/2002), the European Commission's Recommendation 2005/162/EC, as well as the Joint ESMA and EBA Guidelines on the "Assessment of the suitability of members of the management body and key function holders" dated 26.9.2017.